AzureAiDevs/hub/website/src/pages/roadmap/30days.md

 * **🏭 April 24 | Workshops | Everyone**

-    The last week of April is a series of workshops and curriculum for Data Scientists, AL, ML, MLOps engineers, and AI App Developers.
+    The last week of April is a series of workshops and curricula for Data Scientists, AL, ML, MLOps engineers, and AI App Developers.

 ![Image showing various technologies used in low code dev](../../../static/img/azure-ai.png)